NVIDIA/NeMo-Guardrails/nemoguardrails/library/autoguard/README.md

                   }
     input:
         flows:
-            - call autoguard input
+            - autoguard check input
     output:
         flows:
-            - call autoguard output
+            - autoguard check output
 ```
 We also have to add the autoguard's endpoint in parameters.

-One of the advanced configs is matching score (ranging between 0 to 1) which is a threshold that determines whether the guardrail will block the input/output or not.
+One of the advanced configs is matching score (ranging between 0 and 1) which is a threshold that determines whether the guardrail will block the input/output or not.
 If the matching score is higher (i.e. close to 1) then the guardrail will be more strict.
 Some guardrails have very different format of `matching_scores` config,
 in each guardrail's description we have added an example to show how `matching_scores`